-On the night of 2/3 August 1944, the ‘Gypsy Family Camp’ (The Zigeunerlager) at Auschwitz-Birkenau was liquidated.
-2,897 men, women and children of Roma or Sinti origin were murdered in the gas chambers by Nazi officers.
+On the night of 2/3 August 1944, the camp where Roma and Sinti people were held at Auschwitz-Birkenau was liquidated.
+Thousands of men, women and children of Roma or Sinti origin were murdered in the gas chambers by Nazi officers.
 Their bodies were burned in pits.

-Of the 23,000 Roma and Sinti people imprisoned within the camp, it is estimated that around 20,000 were ultimately murdered.
-The anniversary, often referred to as Zigeunernacht, is an opportunity to remember the Roma and Sinti people murdered under the Nazi regime, and is now marked as Roma Genocide Remembrance Day.
+Of the 23,000 Roma and Sinti people imprisoned within the camp, it is estimated that over 20,000 were ultimately murdered.
+The anniversary, is an opportunity to remember the Roma and Sinti people murdered under the Nazi regime, and is now marked as Roma Genocide Remembrance Day.

 My father was seven or eight when he was deported.
 His brother and sister Josef and Róza survived with him.
 He told us how they looked through the window when their parents and elders were taken to the gas.
 Twenty-five members of their family were marched away – they turned back to say goodbye.

 Vilém Bock, a Sinti whose father survived Nazi persecution